 Delivery format: Hyflex/Online/face-to-face

-Prerequisites: MATH 1310 or a satisfactory score on a placement examination.
+Prerequisites: A satisfactory score on a placement examination.

 Core Category: Mathematics (20) and Math/Reasoning (90)

 Textbook: Available in electronic form (PDF) through CASA for all enrolled students via an Access Code.
 For more information regarding access to the book, please view your instructor's syllabus.